top of page

 post-51189-1344563864.jpg

-This wartime photograph from 1944 is of a Woman's Army Corps (WAC) Rigger.
+This wartime photograph from 1944 is of Woman's Army Corps (WAC) Rigger Marie Margaret McMillin.
 There is a mountain of information on her from before the war as her history is very interesting.
 She was already an expert in civilian parachuting before the war and so this was a natural calling for her.

-There is a whole page of information on this subject written by Poppy Mercier who has become extremely knowledgeable in this area, which she kindly agreed to write for us.
-She took up this as one of her impressions for re-enacting and as you can imagine, gets plenty of comments about those "jump wings".
+There is a whole page of information on this subject written by Poppy Mercer who has become extremely knowledgeable in this area.
+She has kindly agreed to include a link to her research.
+She took up this as one of her impressions for re-enacting and, as you can imagine, gets plenty of comments about those "jump wings".

 Click the photo left or the button below, to learn more.